2007 St Kilda Football Club season

 The 2007 St Kilda Football Club season was the 111th in the club's history.
 Coached by Ross Lyon and co-captained by Nick Riewoldt, Lenny Hayes and Luke Ball, they competed in the AFL's 2007 Toyota Premiership Season.

 The club finished ninth on the premiership ladder; winning 11 games, losing 10 and drawing one.
 It was the first time since 2003 the team failed to qualify for the finals series.

+Pre-season

+St Kilda's campaign in the 2007 NAB Cup ended in the first round, going down to Brisbane Lions at Cazalys Stadium, Cairns.